OlliMeeco/meecodocs/issue-credentials.md

 }
 ```

-## Issue a Credential
+## Sign a Credential
-By Issuing a credential an entity adds proof to a generated credential, and thus the entity becomes the 'issuer' of the crendential.
-This allows another entity (the 'verifier') to trust it (or not) as it can check the provenance of the crendential.
-The proof is established by signing the hash of the VC with the issuer's private key.
+By signing a credential an entity adds proof to a generated credential, and thus the entity becomes the 'issuer' of the crendential.
+This allows another entity (the 'verifier') to trust the provenance of the crendential.
+The proof is established by signing a hash of the VC with the issuer's private key.

 **Endpoint**